|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 American Battle Monuments Commission (ABMC) - Elmer W. Phillips

-FindAGrave - Sgt Elmer W Phillips, Jr tablets of the missing
+FindAGrave - Sgt Elmer W Phillips, Jr (tablets of the missing photo)

-FindAGrave - 2Lt Jerome "Jerry" Rosenthal photo, crew photo
+FindAGrave - 2Lt Jerome "Jerry" Rosenthal (photos tablets of the missing)

 The Airmen and the Headhunters: A True Story of Lost Soldiers, Heroic Tribesmen and the Unlikeliest Rescue of World War II by Judith M. Heimann

 PBS / NOVA "Secrets of Dead" The Airmen and the Headhunters originally aired November 10, 2009